cortexrd/Knack-Toolkit-Library/README.md

 -   **getLastDayOfMonth**: Pass a date string and it will return the last day of that month, as a string, is ISO or US format.
 -   **injectCSS**: Used internally to add custom styles at run-time based on user’s settings.
 -   **toggleMode**: Toggles back and forth between the Prod and Dev modes.
 Only for Developer role.
 This is invoked when the version info bar is clicked.
+-   **loadLib**: Loads an external Javascript library.
+Used when additional libraries are required upon activation of a specific feature.
+Ex: SecureLS for encrypting data in localStorage.
+-   **generateRandomChars**: Utility that generates random characters of a specified length.
+Currently used for AES-256 encryption.
+-   **findLongestWord**: Utility that returns the longest word in a phrase.

 ### A note about knAPI